her-mirror/Agent-Aara/docs/getting-started/first-steps.md

-# First Steps with Ara
+# First Steps with Aara

 ## 🌸 Welcome to Your AI Health Companion

-Congratulations on setting up Ara!
+Congratulations on setting up Aara!
 This guide will help you take your first steps and learn how to interact effectively with your new AI health companion.

 ## 🎯 Getting Started

 ### Your First Conversation

-When you start Ara, you'll see:
+When you start Aara, you'll see:
 ```
-🌸 Ara Health Agent Started
+🌸 Aara Health Agent Started
 Type 'quit' to exit, 'help' for commands

 You: